simatic-ax/axlp_apax_and_project_creation/slides.md

   </div>
   <div class="kachel1">
   <ul>
-    <li>a registry is a central database where packages are stored and maintained.
+    <li>A registry is a central database where packages are stored and maintained.
 It acts as a repository from which package managers can retrieve the necessary packages.
 Registries can be public or private, and they help in managing and distributing packages efficiently</li>
     <li>for SIMATIC AX, the default registry does not need to be specified</li>
     <li>if you want to fetch packages from other registries like GitHub or NPM, you need to configure apax to recognize these registries</li>
     <li>a scope is a way to group related packages together, usually defined by a prefix, such as <code>@ax</code> for SIMATIC AX packages</li>